yokawasa/azure-container-labs/labs/istio-01-setup.md

 ## Expose and access Istio endpoints (if you can't access the Istio endpoint by forwarding local ports to a Pod)

 For example, if you are using `Azure Cloud Shell`, you can not use local portforward to access internal endpoints in Istio, you need to change the service type from `ClusterIP` to `LoadBalancer`.
-By changing the type to `LoadBalancer`, you can access the endpoint with Global IP.
+By changing the type to `LoadBalancer`, you can access the endpoint with Global IP.

 Edit the services and change the service type from `ClusterIP` to `LoadBalancer`: